-Second, the estimate of the mean flow has been performed from the Eulerian MICOM velocity field by averaging the velocities over spatial bins and over the one-year time period during which the Lagrangian data were simulated.
+Second, the estimate of the mean flow has been performed from the Eulerian MICOM velocity field, by averaging the velocities over spatial bins and over the one-year time period during which the Lagrangian data were simulated.
 In this case, the spatial bin can be changed and decreased much further with respect to Lagrangian estimates, given the high resolution of the model, allowing for a direct assessment of the effect of coarse averaging scales on the definition of the mean flow.
-We changed the spatial scale of the averaging process by considering first a bin size of 0.1°, which is on the order of the MICOM horizontal resolution, and then by increasing it to 0.5° and 1°.
+We changed the spatial scale of the averaging process by considering first a bin size of $0.1^{\circ}$ , that is on the order of the MICOM horizontal resolution, and then by increasing it to $0.5^{\circ}$ and $1^{\circ}$ .
 The three different mean flow fields are found to produce an eddy fluctuation field characterized by very similar statistics, in terms of autocovariance and crosscovariance functions.
 Furthermore, the eddy statistics are very similar to the results obtained by using the Lagrangian based mean flow.
-This is an important achievement because it suggests that U estimates based on a 1° bin average, which are commonly performed with in-situ data (e.g., Owens, 1991; Bracco et al., 2000b; Fratantoni, 2001), are appropriate and lead to robust eddy statistics (provided that the data density is sufficiently high inside the bins).
+This is an important achievement because it suggests that U estimates based on a $1^{\circ}$ bin average, which are commonly performed with in-situ data (e.g., Owens, 1991; Bracco et al., 2000a; Fratantoni, 2001), are appropriate and lead to robust eddy statistics (provided that the data density is sufficiently high inside the bins).

-The mean flow used to draw most of the eddy statistics presented in this paper is the annual Eulerian MICOM field averaged over $1^{\circ}$ squared bins.
-As discussed in Section 4a, a different investigation was carried out for the looping trajectories, in which not the mean flow but the estimated vortices translation speed was subtracted from the loopers total Lagrangian velocities to yield $\mathbf{u}'$ .
-The problem was addressed because of the persistent west-southwestward mean migration motion of the rings responsible for the looping floats' behavior, which produced zonal autocovariance functions persistently shifted toward positive values.
-The issue was not raised in VGRM, where the data sampling was too low to give a statistically significant indication of such an effect.
+The mean flow used to draw most of the eddy statistics presented in this paper is the annual Eulerian MICOM field averaged over 1° squared bins.
+As discussed in section 4.1, a different investigation was carried out for the looping trajectories, in which not the mean flow but the estimated vortices translation speed was subtracted from the loopers total Lagrangian velocities to yield u'.
+The problem was addressed because of the persistent west-southwestward mean migration motion of the rings responsible for the looping floats behavior, which produced zonal autocovariance functions persistently shifted towards positive values.
+The issue was not raised in VGRM for the data sampling was too low to give a statistically significant indication of such an effect.

-Although in our particular case a splined mean flow computed only from the nonloopers did not significantly change the eddy statistics, we suggest that mean flow estimates from Lagrangian data should be carried out by using only the nonlooping floats because of the self-propelled nature of the loopers embedded inside the coherent vortices.
+Although in our particular case a splined mean flow computed from the non-loopers only did not change significantly the eddy statistics, it is suggested that mean flow estimates from Lagrangian data should be carried out by using the non-looping floats only because of the self-propelled nature of the loopers embedded inside the coherent vortices.